Sn0wAlice/Cassys/README.md

 sudo iptables -t nat -A PREROUTING -i eth0 -p udp --dport 53 -j REDIRECT --to-port 6969
 ```

+> For Docker: you will need to enter the root password

 ## Database organisation
 The file architecture is: `./db/${DOMAIN}/${HOSTNAME}/${SUB1}/${SUB2}/${TYPE}.json`<br>
 __Exemple__: